Contact us

 Symptoms include a persistent desire or unsuccessful efforts to cut down caffeine use, withdrawal symptoms including headache, fatigue, irritability, and depressed mood when caffeine is not consumed, and tolerance, requiring more caffeine to achieve the desired effect.

 Managing caffeine addiction usually involves gradually reducing intake to mitigate withdrawal symptoms.
-Education on the sources and effects of caffeine, lifestyle adjustments to improve sleep and reduce fatigue, and behavioral counseling can also be helpful.
+Education on the sources and effects of caffeine, lifestyle adjustments to improve sleep and reduce fatigue, and behavioral counseling is also helpful.

 10. Cannabis Addiction